pawpengaga/pawpengaga/README.md

 - Making Desktop Rails Apps
 - Learning stuff

-## Learning to 📚
+## Learning to... 📚

+- Apply Math in my projects
 - Play piano
-- Making 2d animation
+- Create illustrations
-- Work with Data Structures in Ruby
+- Work with Data Structures
-- Create with Javascript (React.js)
+- Making interactivity with Javascript
-- Basic electronics
+- Doing basic electronics

 ## 📫 How to reach me:
 The only way is by email.
-kotoykm@gmail.com

-*My way is always doing the work passionately*
+erickthomasriv@gmail.com

+*Always with grace, always with focus*
 > ✨アイ-カツ! アイ-カツ!✨